 2. Walk the fitness trail

-Look at the positive side: a long layover means you have plenty of time to get in your daily steps.
-An easy way to do it is following the FitPHX walkway, with connects Gates A30 and D80.
+Look at the positive side: a long layover means you have plenty of time to complete your daily steps.
+An easy way to do it is by following the FitPHX walkway, which connects Gates A30 and D80.

 3. Get pampered